LevelUpMarketers/tta-management-plugin/docs/RecurringBilling.md

 # Recurring Billing via Authorize.Net

 The plugin creates monthly subscriptions using `TTA_AuthorizeNet_API::create_subscription()`.
 The function builds an `ARBCreateSubscriptionRequest` with a one month interval.
 When running in the sandbox environment the start date is automatically set to **yesterday** so the first charge processes in the next batch.
 In production the start date is today.
+Subscriptions are now created during the JavaScript-based checkout flow as well as the non‑JavaScript fallback so the behavior is consistent for all users.

 According to Authorize.Net's documentation, the first transaction processed for a new subscription is handled just like any other payment and is **not** flagged as recurring.
 Subsequent payments are marked as recurring by the gateway.
 Individual charges are generated automatically after 2 a.m.
 PST based on the schedule.